Rohde-Schwarz/pytest-fluent/docs/usage/stage_settings.md

 ### Custom stage settings

 Sometimes, the default settings are not enough in order to forward the test information as needed.
-Thus, you can set custom stage settings in order to fit your needs.
+Therefore, you can set custom stage settings in order to fit your needs.

 You can set specific values for `all` stages or specific values for any used stage.
 In order to do so, call your test run with the `--stage-settings=YourFileName.json` parameter.
-The following example stage settings JSON file content
+The following example stage settings JSON file content:

 ```json
 {